Best Ultralight Backpacks for Thru Hiking and Backpacking 2025

 How We Tested

-All the Backpacking Backpacks in this review have been extensively evaluated and researched by the expert author who has many years of experience in Thru-Hiking, Backpacking, and Hiking.
-Some of the Backpacks were purchased by the author and some were supplied by the manufacturer.
-They have been rigorously tested by the author in all kinds of weather on thru-hiking and backpacking trips.
-The research, testing, and experience of the author have combined to come up with the best ultralight backpacks for 2024.
+All the Backpacks in this review have been extensively evaluated and researched by the expert author, who has many years of experience in Thru-Hiking, Backpacking, and Hiking.
+Some of the Backpacks were purchased by the author, and some were supplied by the manufacturer.
+They have been rigorously tested by the author in all kinds of weather on thru-hiking and backpacking trips, including the Pacific Crest Trail, Appalachian Trail, and shorter local trips.
+The research, testing, and experience of the author have combined to come up with the best ultralight backpacks for 2025.
 Read the Review Policy for further details.

 Best Ultralight Backpack – Overall